ihatemyisp/homebridge-vizio-remote/README.md

 # homebridge-vizio
 A Homebridge plugin for controlling your Vizio Smartcast display using HomeKit or Siri.
 [What can I do with it?](#controlling-your-display)

+This fork includes TV remote support for iOS 12.2 iPhones.
+Newer Vizio TVs may have incompatibilities with vizio-smart-cast button mapping.
+A fix for this is included with updated button maps for newer models (2017-2018).

 ## Getting Started
 You'll need to install [Homebridge](https://github.com/nfarina/homebridge) first: